 The Defense Nuclear Facilities Safety Board's mandate is to provide vital, independent, technical health and safety oversight of DOE's defense nuclear facilities and activities in order to protect the health and safety of the public and workers.
-To accomplish this mission in FY 2013, the Board is requesting a total of \$29,415,000 in new budget authority, and 120 FTEs.
+To accomplish this mission in FY 2014, the Board is requesting a total of \$29,915,000 in new budget authority, and 120 FTEs.
 The Board provides oversight to DOE programs in the Office of Environmental Management and the National Nuclear Security Administration.

 The Board seeks to avoid costly post-construction modifications to complex DOE defense nuclear facilities, due to the late identification of significant design flaws that could impact public and worker health and safety.
 Such modifications would require significantly more resources than the Board's budget.
-DOE plans to spend more than \$25 billion in design and construction of new defense nuclear facilities.
+DOE plans to spend more than \$20 billion in design and construction of new defense nuclear facilities.
 Based upon prior experience, the Board's oversight early in the design phase provides a way to avoid hundreds of millions of dollars of increased program cost.
 In this regard, the Board's requested funding is an inexpensive insurance policy to address Presidential and Congressional priorities.
 But even more importantly, the Board works with DOE to prevent a nuclear accident that would be catastrophic to public and worker safety and adversely impact DOE's national security mission.

-The Board believes this is the time to support the Board's safety oversight capability as it strives to increase its staffing levels to meet significant new challenges.
-The complexity and scope of the DOE defense nuclear weapons complex continue to grow.
-The Board's budget request of \$29.415 million in new budget authority and 120 FTEs is necessary to provide the scientific and technical resources required to oversee the safety of the DOE cleanup program and the modernization of the weapons complex.
+The Board's budget request of \$29.915 million in new budget authority and 120 FTEs is necessary to provide the scientific and technical resources required to oversee the safety of the DOE cleanup program and the modernization of the weapons complex.

-The British Petroleum/Deepwater Horizon accident yielded an important lesson learned-inadequate independent oversight in a hazardous industry carries significant risks for the public, the workers, and the environment.
+The Fukushima Daiichi and Deepwater Horizon accidents yielded an important lesson learned-inadequate independent oversight in a hazardous industry carries significant risks for the public, the workers, and the environment.
 In the case of DOE's defense nuclear complex, the potential hazards dwarf even the impacts of the oil rig disaster.
 A major accident at a DOE defense nuclear facility would have intolerable safety, programmatic, and economic impacts that could rival those of the accident at Japan's Fukushima Daiichi nuclear station and have significant adverse consequences on DOE's national security mission.